 Around the globe, Philia is ensuring measures are taken to tackle the issue of inequality that has become cancerous to the cells of economic growth.
 Globally, governments should implement policies to curb gender inequality in society.

 We support women to participate in positions of political power and to lead campaigns for advocating the protection of the rights of women.

 ”When women are empowered and claim their rights and access to land, leadership, opportunities, and choices, economies grow, food security is enhanced and prospects are improved for current and future generations”.

 These are not Philia words but those of Michelle Bachelet, under Secretary-General of UN women.

 No society can achieve economic growth that is sustainable without empowering women.
-We recognize that when women are empowered they have an immense contribution to the education, health, and welfare sectors of society.
+We recognize that when women are empowered they have an immense contribution to the education, health and welfare sectors of the society.
 Once the majority of women are empowered, the economy of a nation can skyrocket significantly.

 Women and societal growth

 As the empowerment of women creates a ripple effect, we developed the Philia Peer Coaching Programme.
 Gender inequality has to be dealt with at the grass-root level.